globaltaxnews.ey.comSign up for tax alert emailsForwardPrintDownload |

-This measure is in addition to the deferral to 1 September 2020 (announced on 18 March 2020 by the federal government) for income tax balances and instalments that become owing on or after 18 March 2020 and before September 2020.2 Regional Opportunities Investment Tax Credit Ontario is introducing a 10% refundable corporate income tax credit for Canadian-controlled private corporations that make eligible capital investments that become available for use on or after 25 March 2020 in specified regions of Ontario.
+This measure is in addition to the deferral to 1 September 2020 (announced on 18 March 2020 by the federal government) for income tax balances and instalments that become owing on or after 18 March 2020 and before September 2020.2 Ontario is introducing a 10% refundable corporate income tax credit for Canadian-controlled private corporations that make eligible capital investments that become available for use on or after 25 March 2020 in specified regions of Ontario.
 Qualifying investments include expenditures for capital property included in Class 1 and Class 6 for capital cost allowance purposes.
 Examples include expenditures for constructing, renovating or acquiring eligible commercial and industrial buildings.
 The tax credit will be available for qualifying expenditures over $50,000 and up to $500,000 in a taxation year.
 The specified regions are generally located in Northern Ontario, Eastern Ontario (other than the Ottawa region) and Southwestern Ontario.
-Postponement of property tax reassessment The property valuation update, or reassessment, scheduled to be completed by the Municipal Property Assessment Corporation in 2020 for the 2021 taxation year has been postponed.
+The property valuation update, or reassessment, scheduled to be completed by the Municipal Property Assessment Corporation in 2020 for the 2021 taxation year has been postponed.
 Therefore, assessments for the 2021 taxation year will continue to be based on the same valuation date that was in effect for the 2020 taxation year.
-Endnotes

-For additional information with respect to this Alert, please contact the following: Ernst & Young LLP (Canada), Toronto
+Ernst & Young LLP (Canada), Toronto

 Ernst & Young LLP (Canada), Ottawa